MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Web Systems Subject Outline.md

 # Graduate attribute development

-For a full list of the faculty's graduate attributes refer to the FEIT [Graduate Attributes](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/who-we-are/engineering-and-it-uts/graduate) webpage.
+For a full list of the faculty's graduate [[Attributes]] refer to the FEIT [Graduate Attributes](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/who-we-are/engineering-and-it-uts/graduate) webpage.